 Vehicles for Vision

-Vehicles for Vision formed in 1986 as an effort to raise money for the agency.
+Vehicles for Vision was formed in 1986 as an effort to raise money for the agency.
 On the first day, six cars were donated.
-Since then, thousands of cars passed through CABVI’s hands and contributed to programs and services for the blind and visually impaired.
+Since then, thousands of cars passed through CABVI's hands and contributed to programs and services for the blind and visually impaired.

 - It does not matter if your vehicle is running, although it’s nice if it is.
 As long as your car is complete we will take it.
 What does it mean to be “complete?”
 All the parts have to be there – radio, radiator, battery, engine, transmission, all body parts in their original place, all the glass intact, all four tires inflated.
 Body rust and minor accident damage is OK.

 - Let’s talk if your vehicle has MAJOR accident damage.

 - You must have a clear title – or in lieu of a clear title, a title, and an original lien release.
 Please examine the boxes on the front of your title entitled Lienholder.
 If there is nothing written in these boxes then you have a clear title.
 If the name of a financial institution or lending agency is in one or more of the boxes then you must obtain an original lien release.
 We will need at least one set of keys for the door and ignition.

 - You must record the EXACT mileage on a separate sheet of paper and write directions to the location where we can retrieve the car.